BCDevOps/openshift-developer-tools/bin/README.md

 You will need to include a `settings.sh` file in your top level `./openshift` directory that contains your project specific settings.

-At a minimun this file should contain definitions for your `PROJECT_NAMESPACE`, `GIT_URI`, and `GIT_REF` all of which should be setup to be overridable.
+At a minimum this file should contain definitions for your `PROJECT_NAMESPACE`, `GIT_URI`, and `GIT_REF` all of which should be setup to be overridable.

 **For Example:**
 ```